-The main aim of this report was to present and evaluate the dissemination and communication actions of the first 12 months of the project.
-Moreover, a specific target of this report was to update the initial dissemination and communication plan, taking into account the assessment of the already performed actions.
+The main aim of this report was to present and evaluate the dissemination and communication actions implemented up to month 24 of the project.

 To this end, this deliverable achieved its targets by presenting in detail all the dissemination and communication actions that took place during this period and assessing them towards the specified KPIs and the predicted impact.